JoshBirnbaum/distributed-methodology/PlanningMeeting.md

 - _Needs Validation_: This column is for work that is completed but requires validation before it is considered done.
 The nature of this validation is context-dependent.
-Source code requires peer review, features require playtesting, other creative works require different lenses and perspectives.
+Source code requires peer review, and other creative works require different lenses and perspectives.
   During a sprint, work that does not pass validation is moved back to _In Progress_.